jfrz38/rate-limit-pid-controller/README.md

 Also you can explore [simulation examples](./simulation/README.md) to see how the PID controller behaves under different traffic loads and latency scenarios..

-## Packages and releases

-This repository contains several npm packages that are versioned and released independently:

-- `@jfrz38/pid-controller-core` uses tags like `core-vX.Y.Z`.
-- `@jfrz38/pid-controller-express` uses tags like `express-vX.Y.Z`.
-- `@jfrz38/pid-controller-nestjs` uses tags like `nestjs-vX.Y.Z`.

-GitHub Releases are therefore package-specific. `npm` is the source of truth for each package's `latest` version, because npm tracks the `latest` dist-tag per package while GitHub only has one repository-level latest release.

 ## Motivation

 Uber’s Cinnamon introduced a novel approach to rate limiting by combining **PID controllers** with traffic-shaping techniques.